 Here are some ideas for changing your German Shepherd’s feeding behavior:

-- Keep your dog’s mealtimes separate from yours and shut him out while your family is eating – that way, you won’t be tempted to give him scraps!
+• Keep your dog’s mealtimes separate from yours and shut him out while your family eats – that way, you won’t be tempted to give him scraps!

-- Try an interactive dog feeder that can make your GDS’s mealtimes fun.
+• Try an interactive dog feeder that can make your GDS’s mealtimes fun.
 They’re perfect if your dog is easily distracted by his environment.
-Check out the Outward Hound Fun Feeder on Amazon.
-It gets over 112,000 top reviews!
+Check out the Outward Hound Fun Feeder.
+It gets over 115,000 top reviews!

 It’s also important for you to stay calm and confident while changing your German Shepherd’s feeding behavior.
 If he senses that you are stressed and anxious about his loss of appetite, he may also become stressed and not eat at all!